-Nonrecurring Charges.
-Nonrecurring charges represent charges for purchased in-process research and development associated with Autodesk's acquisition of Softdesk, Inc. (\$55.1 million) and licensing of 3D/Eye technology (\$3.0 million) in fiscal year 1998 and acquisitions of Teleos Research (\$3.2 million) and Argus Technologies, Inc. (\$1.5 million) in fiscal year 1997.
-For additional information, see "Business Combinations" in Note 1 of the Autodesk Consolidated Financial Statements.
+Nonrecurring charges in fiscal year 1998 also included charges for purchased in-process research and development associated with Autodesk's licensing of 3D/Eye technology (\$3.0 million) in fiscal year 1998 and Autodesk's acquisitions of Teleos Research (\$3.2 million) and Argus Technologies, Inc. (\$1.5 million) in fiscal year 1997.
+For additional information, see "Business Combinations" in Note 1 of the Autodesk Consolidated Financial Statements, incorporated by reference herein.

-As discussed in Note 4 to the Autodesk Consolidated Financial Statements, a \$25.5 million judgment was entered against Autodesk in fiscal year 1995 on a claim of trade secret misappropriation brought by Vermont Microsystems, Inc. ("VMI").
+A \$25.5 million judgment was entered against Autodesk in fiscal year 1995 on a claim of trade secret misappropriation brought by VMI.
 Autodesk recorded this nonrecurring charge in the fourth quarter of fiscal year 1995.
 Autodesk appealed and a reduced judgment was entered against Autodesk in February 1998 in the amount of \$7.8 million.
 In May 1998, final judgment was entered in the VMI litigation.
-See Notes to the Autodesk Interim Unaudited Financial Statements as of July 31, 1998.
+See Notes to the Autodesk Interim Unaudited Financial Statements as of July 31, 1998, incorporated by reference herein.

-Interest and Other Income.
+INTEREST AND OTHER INCOME.
 Interest income was \$9.8 million, \$8.8 million, and \$10.6 million for fiscal years 1998, 1997, and 1996, respectively.
 The increase in fiscal year 1998 interest income over fiscal year 1997 interest income was largely due to an increase in average cash, cash equivalents, and marketable securities balances.
 The decrease in fiscal year 1997 interest income from the prior fiscal year resulted from a lower average balance of cash, cash equivalents, and marketable securities, partially offset by higher interest rates on Autodesk's international investment portfolio when compared to the same period in the prior fiscal year.
 Interest and other income for fiscal years 1998, 1997, and 1996 was net of interest expense of \$0.2 million, \$1.8 million, and \$1.8 million, respectively.